robots.txt for AI Crawlers: GPTBot, ClaudeBot & ChatGPT-User

 Step 2: Run an AI Visibility Audit

 Use RankWeave's free AI visibility audit to instantly check whether your robots.txt is AI-crawler friendly.
 The tool analyzes your robots.txt and identifies which AI crawlers are blocked.
+For a deeper look at what AI engines evaluate beyond crawler access, see the full 4-dimension AI search audit framework.

 Step 3: Edit Based on Your Strategy